Table of Contents Show

 The Pacific Aquarium lives up to its name, with over 11,000 resident aquatic species displaying the richness of life in the Pacific Ocean.
 Lectures and panels led by scientists are part of the more serious programming.

 Birch Aquarium, which is part of the Scripps Institution of Oceanography at UC San Diego, displays findings produced by Scripps scientists in the fields of ocean research and climate change.

-The two story giant Kelp Forest or the outdoor touch pools that provide stunning views and an opportunity to observe the giant sharks has other animals like sea cucumbers, sea lions and abalone etc.
+The two-story giant Kelp Forest or the outdoor touch pools provide stunning views and an opportunity to observe the giant sharks.
+There are other animals like sea cucumbers, sea lions abalone, etc.

-Visitors can see an incredible assortment of marine life by traveling from the frigid of the pacific ocean and the California coast, south to Mexico’s tropical waters, and across to the Indo-Pacific coral reefs.
+Visitors can see an incredible assortment of marine life by traveling from the Pacific Ocean and the California coast, south to Mexico’s tropical waters, and across to the Indo-Pacific coral reefs.

 Birch Aquarium is open indoors and in a season of rising deaths it follows all safety norms.
-Birch aquarium handles a huge lot of visitors everyday and its tickets are all sold out a few days before.
-You can always opt for advance booking and can reserve your place in advance.
+Birch Aquarium handles a huge lot of visitors every day and its tickets are all sold out a few days before.
+You can always opt for booking and can reserve your place in advance.

 Through Expedition at Sea, you can watch animal behaviors, including sharks, and put yourself in the shoes of Scripps Oceanography scientists to learn about global research efforts.

 The Cabrillo Marine Aquarium, located in the Los Angeles neighborhood of San Pedro, first opened its doors in 1935 as a collection of marine specimens housed in the Cabrillo Beach Bathhouse.